ujjwalr/textract/README.md

 # textract
 code to extract text using Amazon Textract and detect entities using Amazon Comprehend Medical.
 The detected entities are stored into a DynamoDB table.
+A sample image is provided in the images/ folder.
 ## Steps
 NOTE: Before running make sure you have AWS CLI installed and configured with appropriate IAM privilages.
 Look at the following link that explains how to install and configure the AWS CLI: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html